enetwarch/pomodoro-timer/README.md

 # Pomodoro Timer

 This is a personal Pomodoro Timer that I built as a small project for honing my **JavaScript fundamentals**.
 It's designed to improve focus and productivity using the **Pomodoro Technique**.
-There is only a timer, and a background color indicating work or rest states to keep a minimalistic design. **The design is based off of a couple resources listed below** but I plan on adding origin design soon.
+There is only a timer, and a background color indicating work or rest states to keep it minimalistic. **The design is based off of a couple resources listed below** but I plan on adding original designs soon.

 ### Settings